emipa606/NaturesPrettySweet/README.md

-And a ton of minor additions to make the world feel more alive!
-[Read them here!](http://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/)
+And a ton of minor additions to make the world feel more alive! ~~[Read them here!](http://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/)~~ [Archived page](https://web.archive.org/web/20220124054452/https://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/)

 If you like this mod, consider visiting the actual National and State Parks.
 Visitor numbers are really important, and these features all look waaaay better in real life :)